 Parameter Description ColumnName The name of the column to be queried.
 You can use an actual column name, a column alias, or a calculated field name.
 If the column name is fully qualified (Table.Column), then you can omit the TableName parameter.
-NOTE: If you are querying a system table-such as Axiom.Aliases-then you must enter only the column name here.
+NOTE: If you are querying a system table-such as Axiom.
+Aliases-then you must enter only the column name here.
 Do not use fully qualified syntax with a system table.
 See the system table example below.

 Parameter Description FilterCriteria When querying data tables, the criteria statement specifies the records to be summed.
 If no criteria statement is specified, GetData returns the sum of the entire column.
 The criteria statement can be based on the data table, or on a lookup reference table that the data table links to (including multiple levels of lookup).
 When querying reference tables, the criteria statement typically specifies an individual record to be returned.
 The criteria statement can be based on the reference table, or on another reference table that it links to (including multiple levels of lookup).
-It is recommended to use fully qualified Table.Column syntax in the filter.
+It is recommended to use fully qualified Table.
+Column syntax in the filter.
 TableName The name of the table to be queried.
 Note the following: If the column name is an alias, then the table name can be omitted.
 Alternatively, you can specify "alias" as the table name, or specify the name of the table that the alias points to.
-If the column name in the ColumnName parameter is fully qualified • If the column name in the column name parameter is fully qualified (Table.Column), then the table name can be omitted.
+If the column name in the ColumnName parameter is fully qualified (Table.Column), then the table name can be omitted.
 NoDataDefaultMessage Optional.
 A custom message to use as the return value if the query does not return any data.
 IgnoreSheetFilter Optional.
 Specifies whether sheet filters are ignored for this query.
 If FALSE, then sheet filters are applied to this query.
 False is the default value if this parameter is not specified.
 If TRUE, then sheet filters are ignored for this query.
 All sheet filters are ignored, including temporary filters applied by Quick Filter and GetDocumentHyperlink, and multipass filters for file processing.
 InvalidQueryMessage Optional.
 A custom message to use as the return value if the database query is invalid.

-Parameter Description AlternateAggregation Optional.
-Specifies an alternate aggregation type for the returned data: • Count: Returns the count of records in the query set. • DistinctCount: Returns the count of unique records in the query set.
-For example, if the query returns two records that both have a value of 10, Count will return 2 but DistinctCount will return 1. • Min: Returns the minimum record in the query set. • Max: Returns the maximum record in the query set. • Sum: Returns the sum of records in the query set.
-Does not apply when querying string or date columns.
-Avg: Returns the average value of records in the query set.
-Does not apply when querying string or date columns.
-The default aggregation behavior is the same as for Axiom queries.
-If the filter criteria statement for the query results in a single record, then aggregation does not apply.
+AlternateAggregation Optional.
+Specifies an alternate aggregation type for the returned data.
+In most cases this should be omitted to use the default aggregation for the column-for example, to sum data columns.
+The available aggregation types are the same as when using alternate aggregations with an Axiom query field definition.
 NOTE: When querying a system table (such as Axiom.Aliases), only Min and Max are supported.
 Other alternate aggregations are not supported and will return the same value as when using no alternate aggregation.

-ConversionTarget Optional.
+Parameter Description ConversionTarget Optional.
 Specifies a conversion target so that the query returns converted data.
 This parameter only applies if the specified column and table have been configured for data conversions.
 You can specify a value directly (for example, "CAD"), or you can look up a value from a grouping column in a lookup reference table (for example, DEPT.TargetCur).
 In either case, the target must be present in the "to" column of the relevant conversion table.
 If the table is not configured for data conversions, an error results.
 If the specified conversion target is invalid, a zero value is returned.
 Data conversions will also return zero values if the conversion configuration for the table has invalid values, or if the conversion table itself has no valid rate entry for the relevant conversion and period (for example, blank entries in a rate column).